timsong-cpp/papers/3137_to_input/to_input.md

 possible.
 The iterator only provides the minimal interface needed for an input iterator.

+## Additional operations?
+In theory, we could provide all the operations supported by the underlying iterator, and limit our change to the iterator concept.
+Such operations would be unlikely to see much use: `to_input` is a facility for influencing generic algorithms, and generic algorithms generally have to rely on the concept to determine if an operation can be used.
+So we do not try to do so here.

 # Wording

 This wording is relative to [@N4971].